Carli Lloyd’s teammates pay tribute to her historic career ahead of her USWNT finale

 Not Mia Hamm or Michelle Akers, the first two names carved into American women’s soccer’s Mount Rushmore.

-Not Kristine Lilly, the only player in women’s soccer history with more international caps (354) than Lloyd (315); or Christie Pearce Rampone, who has played in the most major tournaments (9) and is the only U.S. player with five major titles (Lloyd has 4).
+Not Kristine Lilly, the only player in women’s soccer history with more international caps (354) than Lloyd (315); or Christie Pearce Rampone, who has played in the most major tournaments (nine) and is the only U.S. player with five major titles (Lloyd has four).

 From 2007-21, Lloyd played in 47 games across eight major tournaments — and she left four of them with championships.